AbhinandAK350/SeekhoJikan/README.md

 ## ✨ Features

-- **Discover Top Anime:** Browse a curated list of the top anime series, complete with high-quality poster images, ratings, and episode counts.
+- **Discover Top Anime:** Browse a paginated list of the top anime series.
+The app automatically loads more as you scroll.
 - **Detailed Information:** Dive deeper into any anime to view its full synopsis, genre tags, and other relevant details.
 - **Offline Caching:** Powered by Room, the app caches data locally, allowing you to browse